There’s FAMILY FUN Out Here

 • Sojourners must carry paddle and gear about half a mile to the river put-in.

-• If you need a canoe, be sure to check “I would like to rent a canoe” option during registration.
+• If you are bringing your own boat, be sure to select “I would like bring my own boat” option during registration.

 • Canoes seat two.
 Exceptions can be made to accommodate families with small children.

-• If you need a canoe, be sure to check “I would like to rent a canoe” option during registration.
+• If you are bringing your own boat, be sure to select “I would like bring my own boat” option during registration.

 • Canoes seat two.
 Exceptions can be made to accommodate families with small children.

-• Opt to camp overnight (Monday) at Wayne.
-A Grube Park for FREE (dinner included)
+• Opt to camp overnight Mon. into Tue. at Wayne A. Grube Park for $5 per person

-• If you need a canoe, be sure to check “I would like to rent a canoe” option during registration.
+• If you are bringing your own boat, be sure to select “I would like bring my own boat” option during registration.

 • Canoes seat two.
 Exceptions can be made to accommodate families with small children.